 in a foil laminate tray with a peelable foil lid.
 The tray contains a desiccant sachet, to reduce the moisture in the packaging.

-Once you have opened the lid of the tray, throw the desiccant away - do not eat or inhale it.
+Once you have opened the lid of the tray, throw the desiccant away - do not open, eat or inhale it.

 The active ingredients in ANORO ELLIPTA are umeclidinium (as bromide) and vilanterol (as trifenatate).